beatrichartz/configurations/README.md

 YES!

 Let's make this awesome.
 Write tests for your added stuff, bonus points for feature branches.
 If you don't have to time to write a fix, raise an issue.

+### Copyright

+Copyright © 2014 Beat Richartz.
+See LICENSE.txt for further details.